epsalt/homepage/posts/2018-01-13-running-map.md

 I tried to get to a level of performance that I was happy with using SVG rendering but didn't have too much luck.
-Thankfully I eventually found this [very helpful article by Irene Ros about working with D3 and Canvas][d3-canvas].
+Thankfully I eventually stumbled upon a [very helpful article by Irene Ros about working with D3 and Canvas][d3-canvas].
 Using canvas as a renderer is more appropriate for my use case (many frequently updated nodes) and helped alleviate my performance woes.

 ## To conclude